 - Property, plant, and equipment accounting, reconciliation, and monitoring, including inventory management, asset acquisition and disposition;

 - Asset capitalization methodology development and execution; and

 - Accounting estimate calculation and monitoring, including accruals, actuarial liabilities and look-back analyses of accounting estimates.

-Our teams not only provide these accounting operational services, but ensure that they are compliant with relevant standards and guidance promulgated through organizations such as FASAB, FASB, ASB, AICPA, GAO, OMB, etc. Because every aspect of accounting operations impacts that quality of financial reporting, this level of scrutiny will make financial reporting a more efficient process.
+Our teams not only provide these accounting operational services, but we ensure that they are compliant with relevant standards and guidance promulgated through organizations such as FASAB, FASB, ASB, AICPA, GAO, OMB, etc. Because each aspect of accounting operations impacts the quality of financial reporting, this level of scrutiny will make financial reporting a more efficient process.

 We can also provide technical training to improve the capabilities and performance of the programs and operations the processes support.

 - Analysis of account relationships, including analysis of budgetary to proprietary balances;

 - Ad-hoc analysis including monitoring of obligations and other activities that support budget formulation and execution activities; and

 - Reviews of journal vouchers and other adjustments for accuracy and support, as well as analysis of potential downstream effects of the entries on future financial reporting.